Know Before You Go

 Nectar Cafe in Portland’s Hollywood District offers a diverse, expansive menu: for a light bite, order a smoothie or a pastry.
 If you want to fuel up for the day, try the buffalo soy curl wrap or one of their waffle creations.
 You can also purchase a painting from a Portland-based artist — browse art for sale on the café’s walls while you wait for your meal.

 What restaurants have vegan, vegetarian and gluten-free options?

 Harlow serves an entirely plant-based and gluten-free menu.
 Blossoming Lotus has options for gluten-free, soy-free, raw and live diets.

 For more gluten-free restaurants, read our guide to gluten-free dining in Portland.

 Where can I find a list of all the vegan and vegetarian restaurants in Portland?

-Sandwiches with house-made seitan and vegan baked goods attract diners to southeast’s Sweetpea Baking Company, while downtown’s Petunia’s Pies & Pastries offer vegan and gluten-free delights as well as beer, wine and cocktails.
+Sandwiches with house-made seitan and vegan baked goods attract diners to Southeast Portland’s Sweetpea Baking Company, while downtown’s Petunia’s Pies & Pastries offers vegan and gluten-free delights as well as beer, wine and cocktails.

-At The Bye and Bye, a vegan bar on Northeast Alberta Street, late-night noshes range from healthy (barbecue tofu with greens and black-eyed peas) to rib-sticking (a “chili pie” of vegetarian chili over corn chips, topped with vegan sour cream).
-Its sister bar Sweet Hereafter, on Southeast Belmont Street, also offers vegan bar snacks and a great patio.
+At The Bye and Bye, a vegan bar on Northeast Alberta Street, late-night noshes range from the healthy (barbecue tofu with greens and black-eyed peas) to the rib-sticking (a “chili pie” of vegetarian chili over corn chips, topped with vegan sour cream).
+Its sister bar Sweet Hereafter, located on Southeast Belmont Street, also offers vegan bar snacks and plentiful outdoor seating.

 Almost every Portland restaurant offers plant-based options, and dozens of local businesses are entirely vegan.
 (There’s even a vegan mini-mall!)